Charity Says Sailboat Rescues 54 Migrants Off Libya - UrduPoint

 "Otherwise we will activate all procedures to prevent Italy being a port of arrival for human traffickers," Salvini said.

-Italian authorities last week seized a vessel belonging to German aid group Sea-Watch and arrested its captain after it entered Lampedusa port in Sicily unauthorized with dozens of rescued migrants on board.
+He added the rescue boat was "dozens of nautical miles closer to Tunisia than Lampedusa," the southern Italian island where Italian authorities last week seized a vessel belonging to German aid group Sea-Watch and arrested its captain for unauthorised entry to port.

+"If this NGO really is concerned by the security of the migrants then let it head for the nearest port otherwise they should know that we shall activate all procedures to avoid having trafficking in human beings reaching Italy," said Salvini.

 Mediterranea said earlier that the Alex was heading for a rubber boat in distress in Libya's search and rescue area.